 Application into the Division of Nursing begins during the fall semester of the sophomore year.

 Requirements for acceptance into the Division are:

-- Completed Application form.

-- Two completed recommendation and appraisal forms

-- Cumulative GPA of 3.0 or higher on U-Mary and transferred courses.

-- Grade of "C" or higher in each of the following nursing prerequisite courses and official transcript for transferred credits:
+- Completed Application form. - Two completed recommendation and appraisal forms - Minimum of a 3.0 GPA in at least 24 prerequisite credits including UMary coursework and any prerequisite transfer courses. - Grade of "C" or higher in each of the following nursing prerequisite courses and official transcript for transferred credits:

-- ANT 171 Anthropology or Soc.
-Substitute
+ANT 171 Anthropology (or Soc.
+Substitute)

-- BIO 207 Anatomy & Physiology I
+BIO 207 Anatomy & Physiology I

-- BIO 208 Anatomy & Physiology II
+BIO 208 Anatomy & Physiology II

-- BIO 209 Microbiology
+BIO 209 Microbiology

-- ENG 121 College Composition II
+ENG 121 College Composition II

-- CHE 110 Intro to Org. & Biochemistry
+CHE 110 Intro to Organic & Biochemistry

-- MAT 180 Elementary Statistics
+MAT 180 Elementary Statistics or

+MAT 103 College Algebra

-- PSY 201 Intro to Psychology
+PSY 201 General Psychology

-- PSY 207 Lifespan Psychology
+PSY 207 Lifespan Psychology

-- NUR 216 Nutrition
+NUR 216 Nutrition

-- \NUR 240 Introduction to Nursing as a Profession (current CNA license required)
+NUR 240 Introduction to Nursing as a Profession (current CNA license required)

-- CNA license.
+\ Enrollment in NUR 240 is restricted to students who have declared nursing as a major and hold a current CNA license.
 All other nursing courses are restricted to students who have been accepted into the Division of Nursing with the exception of NUR 216, NUR 317, and NUR 319.

-The total number of prerequisite courses - The total number of prerequisite courses which may be repeated is limited to two.
+- The total number of prerequisite courses which may be repeated is limited to two.
 The grade received during the student's second attempt will be used in evaluation for admission.
 Repeated classes will also include those from which a student has withdrawn (W, WP, WF).
-Students who withdraw due to nonacademic reasons may request consideration for admission.

-\ Enrollment in NUR 240 is restricted to students who

-have declared nursing as a major and hold a current

-- American Heart Association Basic Life Support for Healthcare Providers Certification © is required (two year certification).
-This must be obtained and in place at the start of the junior year.

-- Criminal background checks.

-- Signed disclosure form.

-- Signed Professional Behavior contract

-Documentation of health requirements as given below:

-- Documentation of physical assessment, health history, current immunizations, and Hepatitis B Series must accompany the application to the division. - TB testing and flu vaccine are required.
+Students who withdraw due to nonacademic reasons may request consideration for admission. - American Heart Association Basic Life Support for Healthcare Providers Certification © is required (two year certification).
+This must be obtained and in place at the start of the junior year. - Criminal background checks. - Signed disclosure form. - Signed Professional Behavior contract Documentation of health requirements as given below: - Documentation of physical assessment, health history, current immunizations, and Hepatitis B Series must accompany the application to the division. - Annual TB testing, flu vaccine and 12 panel drug screening are required.